Search This Blog

 Fast printing PETG filament

-As mentioned in an earlier article, I want to be able to use an alternative filament as a direct replacement for the Bambu Labs version, without the need to change any settings on my Bambu Lab H2D.
+As mentioned in an earlier article, I wanted to be able to use an alternative filament as a direct replacement for the Bambu Labs version, without the need to change any settings on my Bambu Lab H2D.

 ==